camtstep/DATA-STRUCTURES-AND-ALGORITHMS/README.md

-This repository includes class and lab assignments from Data Structures & Algorithms.
+This repository includes class assignments from Data Structures & Algorithms.